turtleand/build/src/content/posts/2025-11-29-mocker-python.md

 ---

 title: "How does mocker in Python work?"
-description: "How does mocker in Python works under the hood and how to build a tiny version of it yourself."
+description: "Learn what mocker really does, how to patch the right targets, and build a tiny clone to understand the mechanics."
 date: 2025-11-30
 tags: ["python", "mocks"]
 featured: true